Yana, India

-Yana is famous for these two massive rock outcrops known as the Bhairaveshwara Shikhara and the Mohini Shikhara ("Shikhara" means "hill").
+Yana is famous for these two massive rock outcrops known as the Bhairaveshwara Shikhara and the Mohini Shikhara ("Shikhara" means "mountain peak").
 The huge rocks are composed of solid black, crystalline karst limestone.
 Bhairaveshwara Shikhara is 120 m in height, while the Mohini Shikhara, which is smaller, is 90 m in height.
 Yana is also well known as a pilgrimage center because of the cave temple below the Bhairaveshwara Shikhara where a Swayambhu ("self-manifested", or "that which is created by its own accord") linga has been formed.
 Water drips from the roof over the Linga, adding to the sanctity of the place.

 During Shivaratri here, a car festival is held, along with other festivities.
 The place and its surrounding hillocks are also known for their evergreen scenic forests.

 Landscape

 The two rock monoliths or hillocks, surrounded by thick forests and streams, rise sharply above the surrounding area near Yana village.
 They are part of the Sahyadri hill range in the Western Ghats in South India and give a conspicuous identity to Yana and the entire hill range.
 In the first rock hill, Bhairaveshwara Shikhara, there is 3 m wide opening in the rock face that leads into a cave.
 Within the cave, there is a bronze statue of 'Chandika', an incarnation of the goddess Durga.
 The cave has a swayambu ("self-manifested") Shiva Linga ("symbol of Shiva") over which spring water trickles from the roof of the tunnel overhead.
 Emerging as a small stream, called the Chandihole, it eventually merges with the Aghanashini River at Uppinapattana.
 Local people interpret this as the emergence of the a river, Gangodbhava (emerging Ganges).
 There are about 61 limestone rock structures, within a radius of 3 km, of which two are of notable size.

 The natural creation of the Shiva linga in the cave is attributed by scientists to the geological phenomenon formed by the stalactites and stalagmites in limestone formations.
 There was a proposal to utilize the rocks for industries such as a cement factory.

 A natural waterfall located at a distance of about 8 km known as Vibhuti Falls ("Vibhuti" means "ashes") also attracts tourists.
-It is so named because its third drop, stream which is not visible from main viewpoint, is divided to three streams, resembling Vibhuti, it has to be trekked downhill half a kilometre to be reached, visible.
+It is named on its third drop which is divided into three streams, resembling ashes.